Farah Alibay: Career

-In 2019, Dr. Alibay joined the Mars 2020 mobility team.
+In 2019, Alibay joined the Mars 2020 mobility team.
 Her duty was to ensure that the rover did not get lost on Mars.
 During surface operations after the February 18, 2021 landing, she was the Tactical Integration Lead and an interface between the Perseverance rover and Ingenuity.
 On April 19, 2021, Alibay was part of the Jet Propulsion Laboratory team that successfully made Ingenuity, the first powered-controlled aircraft to fly on another planet.

+Alibay in 2019 also participated as a speaker during an interactive STEM discussion with students attending the 70th International Astronautical Congress.
+This STEM discussion was part of NASAs STEM engagement where the goal is to invest in STEM engagement are focused on building a future STEM workforce, through program elements designed to bolster capacity and to attract, engage and enable students to move toward STEM careers through NASA-unique opportunities.

 She works on diversity and inclusion in STEM, both to increase them in her work environment and to prevent others from facing the challenges that she had as an LGBTQ+ immigrant woman of colour.

 Personal life

 Alibay has spoken to the value of good mentors when she was an intern, and she mentors women interns as a result of those positive experiences.
-She indicated that a guidance counselor had once attempted to dissuade her from engineering since it is a male-dominated career.
+She indicated that a guidance counsellor had once attempted to dissuade her from engineering since it is a male-dominated career.

 Her favourite moon is Saturn's Enceladus.
-She enjoys outdoor activities like hiking, camping, biking, and skiing, and also weight-lifting.
-She is also a Big Sister as part of the Big Brothers Big Sisters of America program.
+Alibay often enjoys outdoor activities such as rock climbing, backpacking, mountaineering, and hiking.
+She also enjoys volunteering and giving back to her community where she volunteers as part of the Big Brothers Big Sisters of America program, as well as a CASA (Court Appointed Special Advocat) in Los Angeles.
+She also is regularly involved in a variety of outreach activities, including giving talks, mentoring students, and teaching at space camp.